 A cultural gem of Bolzano, the establishment was first mentioned in 1277 and held secret gatherings in World War II.
 Gaining entrance to these meetings required whispering “Vögele”, which means “little bird”.

-Wirsthaus Vögele is a member of Sudtiroler Gasthaus — an organization dedicated to carefully preserving South Tyrolean restaurant culture and quality.
+Wirsthaus Vögele is a member of Sudtiroler Gasthaus, an organization dedicated to carefully preserving South Tyrolean restaurant culture and quality.
 The restaurant conjures a cozy atmosphere with a winding assortment of dining rooms each offering its own ambiance.

 If you’re visiting Bolzano during asparagus season in April or May, be sure to try a dish with “spargel”.
 Our asparagus risotto was as good as a sweetly sung melody from Walther von der Vogelweide himself!

-A well thought out menu offers the type lunchtime fare that will please you whether desiring Italian or traditional South Tyrolean dishes.
-The desserts are decadent here so pace yourself.
+Another excellent choice for lunch is the Stadt Cafe & Restaurant which sits along the edge of the Waltherplatz.
+A well-thought-out menu offers the type of lunchtime fare that will please you whether you desire Italian or traditional South Tyrolean dishes.
+The desserts are extravagant here so pace yourself.

-#6 Journey 5000+ Years Back in Time
+#4 Journey 5000+ Years Back in Time

 Analysis of his body indicates an arrow cut Ötzi’s life short.
 Fortunately, that type of hospitality has long left South Tyrol.

 If Ötzi were alive today no doubt he would be the leader of a biker gang.
 Scientists discovered 61 tattoos across his body.
 We highly recommend buying your tickets online before you go.
-See our latest post for more riveting facts about the life, death and discovery of Ötzi.

-#7 Amble Along the Piazza delle Erbe
+#5 Amble Along the Piazza delle Erbe

 Spend time browsing the stalls overflowing with fresh fruits, vegetables, flowers and other specialties such as regional meats, cheeses and baked goods.
-If you walk away without picking up a tasty delight or two you’ll be insulting a 700+ year tradition on the streets of Bolzano.
+Nearly all of the produce is from local farmers.

 From the market, wander north along the Franziskanergasse to the Franciscan Friary.
 Founded in 1221, the friary contains a Gothic church, chapel and cloisters with frescoes dating back to the 14th century.